Did you know that 95% of diets fail? What a bummer of a statistic that is!

 Did Grandma wear a Fitbit?
 Did she portion out her food?
 Did she eat low fat and calorie count?
 Hell no!
 Before the 70’s the obesity rate was so low they never even kept track of it!

 So what were we doing right back then?

 The majority of us were in a healthy weight range because we ate real food.
 We cooked, we had community, we grew our food, there wasn’t as much sugar, we ate good fat, we worked physically hard, we had less/no TV, we danced, we had no hormones in our food, the chemical load was far less, life was simple and less stressful, we had more enjoyment from real things in life instead of “material stuff”.

 It’s time to regress

 We have come to a point in our health where it’s time to regress to progress.
 We have to create a simpler life with less focus on external things to making us happy – including food.
 Being truly happy and fulfilled in life should be priority in our weight loss journey.
 Feed your soul first and the struggle around food will likely disappear.
 We need to reprioritize our lives and spend time in community and with our children.
 We need to stop demonizing food and start eating again….we need to DITCH THE DIET!

-Join my On Track program and learn about nutritious food and what else is necessary in order to lose weight.
+Join my On Track program and learn about nutritious food, hormone health and what else is necessary in order to lose weight.
 Things like levels of happiness, stress reduction tools, motivation, support and education.
 The On track program is not just a meal planning program but a program that incorporates the necessary tools to making permanent changes in your body and in your life.
 Read more here about the program and get started today.
-Memberships starting at $12.50 a month.